Will Receiving Personal Injury Compensation Affect My Benefits?

 - The amount of financial contribution, if any, you are expected to make towards long-term care in a residential or nursing home or other setting.

-Your compensation can be protected by setting up a Personal Injury Trust.
-A Personal Injury Trust is when compensation received from a personal injury or medical negligence claim is held in a Trust.
-It is managed by Trustees, of which you can be one.
+Your personal injury compensation can be protected by setting up a Personal Injury Trust.
+A Personal Injury Trust is when compensation received from a personal injury or medical negligence claim is held in a trust.
+It is managed by trustees, of which you can be one.
 This means that you can still access the money, but your entitlement to receive state benefits will be protected.

 If you are interested in setting up a Personal Injury Compensation Trust, our Personal Injury Solicitors can help you.